 Near real-time search

-Data is not instantly searchable: it becomes visible after refresh cycles, creating a trade-off between latency and throughput.
+Data is not instantly searchable: it becomes visible after refresh cycles, creating a trade-off between freshness and throughput.

 Relevance and ranking